When You're The One Who Cheats On Their Partner

 As Esther Perel, renowned couples therapist, mentor and colleague of mine said, “Today in the west most of us are going to have two or three relationships or marriages and some of us are going to do it with the same person.
 Your first marriage is over, would you like to create a second one together?

-At The Hellenic Therapy Center, 567 Park Avenue, Scotch Plains, New Jersey, we have a team of licensed professionals available day, evening and weekend hours.
+At The Hellenic Therapy Center, 567 Park Avenue, Scotch Plains, New Jersey, we have a team of licensed professionals available to help.
+We specialize in working with couples and will see you together and individually.
 Visit us www.hellenictherapy.com or FB or call 908-322-0112.
-Maria Sikoutris Di Iorio is Clinical Director at Hellenic Therapy Center, with over thirty years of experience as a Marriage & Family Therapist and writes a weekly column for TAPinto in Scotch Plains and Westfield, New Jersey.
+Maria Sikoutris Di Iorio is Clinical Director at Hellenic Therapy Center, with over thirty years of experience as a Marriage and Family Therapist.
+She writes a weekly column for TAPinto in Scotch Plains and Westfield, New Jersey.